 The Master of Science (MS) in Regulatory Science provides graduates with the knowledge and skills necessary to contribute to drug regulation and pharmaceutical product lifecycles.

 Applications for this exclusively online program are now being accepted, until June 30.
-Spring semester begins August 25.
+Fall semester begins August 25.

 What is Regulatory Science?